Updated: August 4, 2022

 Tuna Melts My Heart.
 Grumpy Cat.
 Prissy the Pig.
 All the cool pets are doing it, so why shouldn’t your cool pet?
-Starting an Instagram account for your pet is easy.
+Creating an Instagram account for your pet is easy.
 Using some strategy, planning, and social media skills, your pet might just be the next big thing.
 Here is everything you need to know to start an Instagram account and share your pet with the world today!

-Instagram is a mobile app that is available for iOS and Android phones, tablets, and on the Windows Phone 8 and later.
+Instagram is a mobile app that is available for iOS and Android phones, tablets, and computers at Instagram.com.

-Here are the exact instructions on how to create an Instagram account from the app:
+Here are the exact instructions on how to start a new Instagram account from the Instagram Help Center:

 Once You Have an Instagram Account for Your Pet

-Once you have the account set up, this is where your creativity and planning come into play.
-Ask yourself why you want your pet to be on Instagram?
+After you start an Instagram account, it is now time for your creativity and planning to come into play.
+Ask yourself why you want your pet to be on Instagram.
 Is it for fun and recreation, as part of a business or blogging strategy?
 For many of us, present company included, it’s both.

 Setting Up Your Instagram Profile